 Recommended Delta E for a monitor for photo editing: This is a lower-is-better spec.
 Delta E<1 comes with a hefty price tag.
 Many professionals find Delta E<2 perfect for their photo editing needs.

 Uniform color across a monitor’s screen is critical for accurate viewing and editing.
 The greatest factor impacting a monitor’s color uniformity is its viewing angle.
 The wider the viewing angle, the less image and color degradation as your view moves from the center of the screen.

 Outside of a display’s stated viewing angle, images lose contrast.
 They become blurry, faint, or poorly saturated.
-Reduced brightness and diminished contrast.
-For photo editors and other color-conscious users, this image degradation makes it difficult to accurately view, assess and edit images.
+Reduced brightness and diminished contrast are also common.
+For photo editors and other color-conscious users, this image degradation makes it difficult to accurately view, assess, and edit images.